 This is unique to every client.
 Sometimes clients may only need a few sessions to feel some relief, and end our work there.
 Others may continue to choose to work together for months, or years.
 I will offer regular reviews to ask you if you feel that our work together is useful, and if you would like to continue.

-What will happen in our first free 30 minute session?
+What will happen in our first free 30 minute assessment session?